Saas-Starter-Kit/SAAS-Starter-Kit-Pro/readme.md

-This project is no longer maintained.
+This template is no longer maintained.
 Our new SAAS template can be found here.

 https://github.com/Saas-Starter-Kit/Saas-Kit-prisma